ARFID (Avoidant / Restrictive Food Intake Disorder) Treatment

 For many people with ARFID, trauma or past negative experiences can play a role in their fear of food.
 Our trauma-informed care approach helps you address those underlying issues in a safe, supportive setting.
 We understand that addressing trauma can be difficult, so we ensure that every step of your treatment is done with care and compassion.
 In these sessions, you’ll explore how trauma has influenced your relationship with food and work on building healthier coping mechanisms.

 Trauma-informed care focuses on healing the mind and body, providing a holistic approach to your recovery.
 By addressing trauma, we help you move past the fears and anxieties that contribute to ARFID.
 You’ll learn to manage your emotions in a way that makes food feel less threatening and more manageable.
 This type of care ensures that your treatment addresses the full scope of your physical and emotional needs for lasting recovery.
+Get started with treatment at our luxury center on Corbett Street or our outpatient center on Montessouri Street in Las Vegas, Nevada.

 Eating Disorder General Statistics